kit-susi/quantile-index/README.md

 named 'text_SURF.sdsl' with a sdsl::int_vector.
 The file should the concatenation of all documents separated by '\1'.

+## Reproducing experiments
+To the experiments of the work
-## Reproducing experiments to 'The Quantile Index - Succinct Self-Index for Top-k Document retrieval'
+'The Quantile Index - Succinct Self-Index for Top-k Document retrieval' by Niklas Baumstark, Simon Gog, Tobias Heuer and Julian Labeit use the following instructions.

+First build all binaries as descibed above.
+Then download the collections by running

+    $ ./scripts/download-collections.sh

-Before running the experiments all indexes have to be built on the collections 'ENWIKISML', ENWIKIBIG', 'REVISIONS' and 'SOURCES'.
-All indexes have to be placed into the same root directory.
+After completion the directory ./collections should contain the collections 'ENWIKISML', ENWIKIBIG', 'REVISIONS' and 'SOURCES'.

-The scripts for running the experiments can be found in the './experiments' directory.
+Finnaly run the experiments by executing the scripts in the directory './experiments'.
 The directory with all the indexes have to be specified through the command line parameters of the 'run' scripts.
+Each script should output a *.csv file with the results.

+In case of any questions please contact us via the github issue or e-mail.